 Martha Nussbaum is a leading thinker on matters of justice, including justice for animals.
-But she never accounts for the need to create just and mutually empowering relations, in the actual birth, development and emancipation of the humans who will interact with nonhumans.
-How does justice without that need fulfilled benefit animals?
+But she never accounts for the a primary obligation to create just and mutually empowering relations, in the actual birth, development and emancipation of the humans who will interact with nonhumans.
+How does justice, without that need being fulfilled, benefit animals?
+It can’t, and Nussbaum is disoriented – using a version of “separate but equal” policy that undoes in birth inequity the beneficial impacts she seems to want, while enriching mostly white kids at deadly cost to countless children of color.

-At the end of this post we ask her to prioritize fulfilling that need now.
+At the end of this post we ask her to prioritize intergenerational justice, not as an issue siloed from her animal work, but as the correct basis for it.

 Introduction